-EXHIBIT D - THE MINING PLAN (redlines shown from previously approved)
+EXHIBIT D - THE MINING PLAN

 Excavation is occurring on a deposit of Valley-fill materials of the Pleistocene and recent ages which makes up the flood plain of the Cache La Poudre River.
 The deposit can occur naturally at the surface, or where it has been exposed by flooding or other erosion.
 The majority of the deposit is overlain by soil.
 The deposit extends to a variable depth of 10 to 20 feet, with the majority of the deposit occurring to a depth of 15 feet.